uvmgen/cheatsheets/README.md

 [UVMGen](https://www.uvmgen.com) cheat sheets are available on GitHub to help facilitate contributions from the DV community.

 To edit a cheat sheet:
 1. Click on the **Edit** icon on the cheat sheet at www.uvmgen.com.
 This will take you to the cheat sheet on GitHub.
+Alternatively, click one of the \*.md files on [uvmgen/cheatsheets](https://github.com/uvmgen/cheatsheets).
-2. Click the **Fork this project and edit the file** icon.
+2. Click the **Fork this project and edit the file** icon on the file page.
 3. Make your edits using [GitHub Markdown](https://guides.github.com/features/mastering-markdown/).
 4. When you are happy with your changes scroll down to the **Propose file change** section, enter a title and description for your change.
 Click the **Propose file change** button.
 5. Type a title and description for your pull request.
 Click the **Create pull request** button.